 1. Save Up to 50% on Los Angeles Attractions

 The main reason to buy a Go Los Angeles pass is for the discounted admission.
-Keep in mind that how much you actually save will be based on how much you decide to see and do in L.A.
+Remember how much you actually save will be based on how much you decide to see and do in L.A.

 Based on my research, the typical savings range from 20-50%, depending on the type of pass chosen.
-If you’re on the fence about buying one of these passes before your trip to L.A., keep in mind that it is difficult to achieve this level of discount without this pass — especially for those who are avid sightseers or have planned a long Los Angeles vacation.
+If you’re on the fence about buying one of these passes before your trip to L.A., keep in mind that it is not easy to achieve this level of discount without this pass — especially for those who are avid sightseers or have planned a long Los Angeles vacation.

 2. Go Los Angeles Saves Time

 With Go Los Angeles, you won’t have to wait in those long ticketing line each time you visit an attraction.

 Once you purchase the Go Los Angeles pass, the app or your pre-printed ticket will be all you need to get you through the gate at most participating attractions.

 3. There are Two Go Los Angeles Pass Options

 Los Angeles All-Inclusive Pass

 This option allows users to visit all the 35 participating attractions for one low price.
 All-Inclusive pass holders can make last-minute decisions about which attractions to visit and when which means you can be super flexible about how you experience everything the city has to offer.

 The All-Inclusive pass is available in 1, 2, 3, 5, and 7-day increments but needs to be used on consecutive calendar days over a two-week period.
 Universal Studios Hollywood admission is included in all 3, 5, and 7-day passes.

 Explorer Pass — Good For Residents

 The Build Your Own pass is an excellent option for travelers who know exactly where they’re going and when.
 Your custom L.A.
 Go City pass can include as few as two of the available L.A.
 Go City attractions and is good for 30 days after the first activation.